Ruhr: Geography

+Geographic center of the Ruhrgebiets, in the Röhlinghausen neighborhood of Herne.

 Seen on a map, the Ruhr could be considered a single city, since there are no visible breaks between the individual city boroughs.
 Thus the Ruhr is described as a polycentric urban area, which shares a similar history of urban and economic development.

 Because of its history, the Ruhr is structured differently from monocentric urban regions such as Munich, which developed through the rapid absorption of smaller towns and villages by the most significant city among them.
 Instead in the Ruhr, the individual city boroughs and urban districts of the Ruhr grew in a rapid and parallel fashion independently of one another during the Industrial Revolution.
 The population density of the central Ruhr is about 2,100 inhabitants per square kilometre (about 5,400 per square mile)—not too high compared to other German cities.

 Between the constituent urban areas are relatively open suburbs and even some open land with agricultural fields.
 In many places however, the borders between cities in the central Ruhr are unrecognizable, blending into one urban landscape due to continuous development across them.

 The replanting of brownfield land has created new parks and recreation areas in recent decades.
 The Emscher Landschaftspark (Emscher Landscape Park) lies along the river Emscher, formerly virtually an open sewer, parts of which have undergone natural restoration.
 This park connects strips of parkland running from north to south, which were developed through regional planning in the 1920s, to form a green belt between the Ruhr cities from east to west.

+Economy

+Since the 1980s, the Ruhr region has been the target of financial support by the state, federal government and the EU.
+The region has lost inhabitants since 2000.
+While employment across Germany increased by about 8% since 2000, in the region employment increased by 3%.